LagoLunatic/dsvrandom/README.txt

 Q: Why can I charge spells in midair sometimes?

-A: One of the things the Skill Stats/Behavior option does is randomly allowing skills to be used in midair that normally only work on the ground.
+A: One of the things the Skill Behavior randomization option does is randomly allowing skills to be used in midair that normally only work on the ground.
+This can happen regardless of whether Jonathan or Charlotte gets the spell.

 Q: In vanilla DoS, getting ability souls out of order (like Doppelganger before Balore) gives multiple abilities for the price of one.
 But this doesn't seem to work in the randomizer?